polkadot-js/docs/docs/substrate/constants.md

    For more information check out: <https://github.com/paritytech/substrate/issues/10301>

-   [`DefaultContractAccessWeight`] is a safe default to be used for polkadot or kusama  parachains.
+   [`DefaultContractAccessWeight`] is a safe default to be used for Polkadot or Kusama  parachains.

    #### Note